How to create WooCommerce customers

 Creating WooCommerce customers manually

-Creating a new customer manually can be accomplished by creating a new WordPress user and assigning the “Customer” role to the user.
+Creating a new customer manually can be accomplished by creating a new WordPress user and assigning the “Customer” role to the WooCommerce customer.
 This can be accomplished by following these steps:

 1. Navigate the Users > Add New section of your WordPress dashboard